Services

 Need our help?
 Call us 0330 043 4302

-s.3 Affray is established where a person has used unlawful behaviour towards another, and their conduct would cause a reasonable person to fear for their safety.
-The offence of affray can take place in public or private.
+Affray can be committed by a single person using or threatening unlawful violence in a way that would cause a reasonable person to fear for their safety.
+It can occur in public or private settings.

 Do you need legal advice or help?